Holy Trinity Episcopal Church

 8:00 am - Holy Eucharist Service is approximately 45 min

 A Rite II Eucharistic service without music.

 9:30 am - Holy Eucharist Service is approximately 1 hr 15 min

 A Rite II Eucharistic service with hymns.
-We have child care available starting at 9:00 on Sunday Mornings.

 As you enter the sanctuary for worship, feel free to sit anywhere you like.
 You might notice that some of our church family are speaking with one another in the sanctuary prior to the start of the service.
 A few will be busily preparing for the service, our parents may be talking to their children, while others will be kneeling or sitting quietly preparing their hearts for worship.
 We encourage you to do that which seems to bring you closer to the presence of God during this time.

 Every Sunday morning service includes Holy Communion, also referred to as the Eucharist or Lord's Supper.
 We do believe in the real presence of Christ in the bread and wine, but we admit to you that our limited human capacities cannot explain the “how” of it.
 We Episcopalians are pretty comfortable with not having all the answers.
 We will not police your personal beliefs on this matter.
 Our priest, Rev. Becky, just asks that you come to the communion rail open and willing to receive the grace of God.